MythicArrow/WpmTest/README.md

 # WpmTest
-A fast typing test made with python
+A fast typing test made with python.
 For using that you must import the curses library.
 Then you can use it.